ItsTauTvyDas/WindowsTaskbarHider/README.md

 The application loops over all visible, non-iconic windows and checks specified tags in the configuration.
 All of this is happening every 10ms (can be changed) + indeterminate loop processing time.

-Everything was made with "pure" C++, no libraries, only using WIN32 API.
+Everything was made with "pure" and simple C++, no extra packages, only using WIN32 API.
 Not to mention this is my first real C++ project, so it was quite a fun suffering.

 ## Doesn't Windows already have this?
 Yes, it does, but it's really buggy, plus this application has extra features.
 It has two main problems: